theelderemo/suno-prompt-engineering-guide/README.md

 ### 1. A Probabilistic Style-Mesh

-Suno doesn’t generate “pure” genre tracks; it blends styles based on how often they appear together in its data.
+Suno doesn't generate "pure" genre tracks; it blends styles based on how often they appear together in its data.

 ### 2. Pop & Beat at the Core